commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `<Warning>`: a notification message with warning colors
 - `<Error>`: a notification message with error colors

+> When using elements, it's recommended to leave a blank line between the element tags and the actual content.
+This allows the content to be parsed as markdown, so you can use markdown syntax within the custom element tags.

 ## Theme overrides

 The theme allows to inject functionalities to specific parts of it.
-[Read here](./overrides) for more information.
+[Read here](./src/overrides) for more information.

 ## API usage